xeolabs/xeometry-guide/picking.md

  * UV coordinates.

 Note that we'll only get a normal if the object's geometry has normals, and UV coordinates if the geometry has UVs. xeometry finds the values for these by interpolating within the values for the triangle vertices using the barycentric coordinates.

+> **_Under the hood:_** in case you're curious about how picking is implemented in xeometry, take a look at this article which explains the picking algorithms used in xeogl (xeometry's underlying WebGL engine): http://xeolabs.com/articles/xeogl-picking

 ## Picking an object at canvas coordinates